jaredlander/resumer/README.md

 | Large Bank   | Goliath National Bank | New York, NY | Quant  |   2011| 2013    | Wrote algorithms using the R statistical programming language       |           2| Job  |             |
 | Bank Intern  | Goliath National Bank | New York, NY | Intern |   2010|         | Got coffee for senior staff                                         |           1| Job  |             |

+A helper function, `createJobFile`, creates a CSV with the correct headers.

+Each row represents a detail about a job.
+So a job may take multiple rows.

+The columns are:

+-   `JobName`: Name identifying this job.
+This is identifying information used when selecting which jobs to display.
+-   `Company`: Name of company.
+-   `Location`: Physical location of job.
+-   `Title`: Title held at job.
+-   `Start`: Start date of job, usually represented by a year.
+-   `End`: End date of job.
+This would ordinarily by a year, 'Present' or blank.
+-   `Bullet`: The detail about the job.
+-   `BulletName`: Identifier for this detail, used when selecting which details to display.
+-   `Type`: Should be either `Job` or `Research`.
+-   `Description`: Used for a quick blurb about research roles.

 Usage
 -----